 Welcome! — Karibuni!

 My name is Carol, and the best way to sum me up is that I am basically a perpetual student.
-I find it hard to turn off my critical analysis filter, and I read all the time.
-And as a wanna-be anthropologist who finds that anthropological methods and ways of seeing come naturally, I am always studying and learning from my environment by watching/listening to people; whether I’m in New York City or eastern Congo.
+I find it hard to turn off my critical filter; and that includes when reflecting on my own points of view.
+I read all the time.
+And as a wanna-be anthropologist who finds that anthropological methods and ways of seeing come naturally, I am always studying and learning by watching and listening to people; whether I’m in New York City or eastern Congo.

 I have an MA in African Studies (Yale); MS in Global Affairs (NYU); and BFA in Film (School of Visual Arts).
-I’m currently PhD’ing at Cambridge, writing about the World Bank’s DDR program in the DR Congo.
+I’m currently PhD’ing at Cambridge, writing about the DDR in the DR Congo.

-So, very briefly, here’s a summary of where I’m currently at ideologically and academically in the form of a list of interests I hope to keep exploring here: Politics, law, and international relations; human rights; the aid and development industries; anthropology; genealogies of ontologies; languages, linguistics, and metaphors; postmodernism; critical theory; critical race theory; Black Power; postcolonialism; intersectional feminism; democratic socialism and/or economic democracy; political philosophy; philosophy of science; public health; mental health; books; art, music, and poetry; Afropunk; La Sapologie; prisons; restorative justice; peacebuilding; ex-combatants and veterans; and one of my favorite places on earth, eastern Congo.
+So, very briefly, here’s a summary of where I’m currently at ideologically and academically in the form of a list of interests I hope to keep exploring here: Politics, law, and international relations; human rights; the aid and development industries; anthropology; genealogies of ontologies; languages, linguistics, and metaphors; postmodernism; critical theory; critical race theory; Black Power; postcolonialism; intersectional feminism; democratic socialism and/or economic democracy; political philosophy; philosophy of science; public health; mental health; books; art, music, and poetry; Afropunk; La Sapologie; prisons and the school-to-prison pipeline; Black Lives Matter; restorative justice; peacebuilding; ex-combatants and veterans; and one of my favorite places on earth, eastern Congo.

 As Atul Gawande, a surgeon and public-health researcher at Harvard, put it in his commencement speech at the California Institute of Technology: